 Path-based instructions

-This section explains how to add custom code review instructions for the entire project or specific file paths in your project using glob patterns.
-Developers can provide tailored review guidelines based on the file paths.
-These instructions are needed only if you want CodeRabbit to follow specific instructions besides the standard review.
-For example, you may want to enforce a style guide by file types or directories.
+Add custom code review instructions for your entire project or specific file paths using glob patterns.
+Developers can provide tailored review guidelines based on file paths.

-Sample Usage
+Sample usage

 Paths accept glob patterns.
 See the minimatch documentation for more information.